Cardiovascular disease in the UK

 Our research strategy

-The overall research strategy of the Cardiovascular Division is driven primarily by the need to translate strong basic science into clinically relevant advances.
+The overall research strategy of the School is driven primarily by the need to translate strong basic science into clinically relevant advances.
 Critical components of the strategy are high quality multi-disciplinary integrative biology, and the integration of academic and clinical activity with a strong focus on translational research.
-The Division aims to:
+The School aims to: